crufter/haquery/README.md

 ### Examples

 We can write the HTML data structures in Haskell, or we can parse them from HTML.
-Now we will focus on the former.
+We will focus on the former.

-It is very simple indeed: an HTML tag is nothing else but a tagname, some key value pairs and children:
+An HTML tag is nothing else but a tagname, some key value pairs and children:

 ```haskell
 --  Tagname     Attribute 1         Attribute 2         Children